 But I only discovered ‘Pigeon Jane’ in 2017.
 This is the one and only reason why she didn’t appear in my 2016 ‘best webcomics’ collection.

-For me comedy webcomics doesn’t get any better than this: funny and stylish drawings (simple but yet that kind of ‘simple’ that comes from when you really know how to do your job and not from not knowing better), hilarious situations, blatant honesty and just the perfect dose of self-deprecation.
+For me comedy webcomics doesn’t get any better than this: funny and stylish drawings (simple but yet that kind of ‘simple’ that you can achieve only when you master the basics), hilarious situations, blatant honesty and just the right amount of self-deprecation.